ByAUJay

 Implementation plan (90-180 days)

-• Build-with-compliance: We ship artifacts your compliance team can file—attestations, oracle proof specs, and signed EIP-712 records—alongside code.
+- Build-with-compliance: We make sure to deliver artifacts that your compliance team can actually use--think attestation documents, oracle proof specs, and signed EIP-712 records--right alongside our code.

-• Vendor-risk ready: We align with SOC 2 controls, least-privilege key management, and auditable release processes so procurement can pass you.
+- Vendor-risk ready: We’ve got your back on vendor risk!
+We align our processes with SOC 2 controls, use least-privilege key management, and ensure our release processes are auditable, so your procurement team can confidently approve.

 Relevant services you can plug today